Bixal/bixal-uxd-team-handbook/machines.md

 These are the primary tools we use that enable us to more easily share and collaborate on work.

 - G Suite: this is primarily used by the Design team for collaboration.
 - Sharepoint: this is our quality assurance program system of record.
 - Sketch: this is our main design tool.
 - InVision Prototype: this is our main prototyping tool.
 - InVision Freehand: a digital whiteboard we use for just about anything: capturing inspiration, sketching, making flows, marking up screens, collaborating on ideation sessions, etc.
 - InVision Boards: a nice-looking tool for collecting and presenting images, colors, and notes.
 We use them for things like mood boards and project scrapbooks.
+- Miro: a collaboration tool we're starting to use more.
+More features and capabilities than Freehand.

 ## Tools and Services (Unofficial)